- Boards & Commissions

 The law requires that property owners within 200 feet of a site that is the subject of an application for development must receive a notice from the applicant by either certified mail or hand delivery.

-The public may review files and plans for all applications at the Department of Planning and Engineering located in the lower level of the Municipal Building between the hour's of 8 am and 5 pm on weekdays.
+The public may review files and plans for all applications at the Department of Planning and Engineering located at 5 Harts Lane on the first floor between the hours of 7:30 am and 4:30 pm on weekdays.

 Presentation of the Application

 The Planning Board is addressed by the applicant or by the representing attorney, who describes the application and provides an outline of the presentation that will follow.
 Public hearings on an application can last for more than one meeting.